A BRIEF HISTORY OF EARLY TEXAS KARATE

 Full-contact karate, later called kick-boxing, was the forerunner of today’s mixed martial arts competitions.
 Texas was, of course, in the forefront of that movement.
 Mike Anderson was an early promoter, Larry Caster a well-known coach.
 Demetrius Havanas parlayed his success in the point-karate ring to become one of the early full-contact champs.
 Ray McCallum would become one of the most recognizable figures not only in America but around the world for his kick-boxing wins (he was awarded all expense trips to compete in Japan).
 Troy Dorsey became the only man to hold world legitimate titles in point-karate, international kick-boxing, and professional boxing.

 We have concentrated on the lineage of Allen Steen in this history but we acknowledge that there were many other fine competitors and instructors in Texas in the formative years of the martial arts in the state.
 Vince Tamura was a pioneer of Judo in Dallas (1960) and beyond.
 Kim Soo was one of the earliest Korean martial artists to arrive in the United States (1968) and established an empire in Houston.
 Johnny Nash was one of the first to teach Okinawan karate in the United States (1962) and his black belt, Ed Daniel (a Dallas police officer) became a fixture on the list of Texas champions.
-John Painter was one of the first Chinese stylists.
-Bill Sosa started teaching Aikido in Dallas in the early 70s and also owned, for many years, the only martial arts supply store in North Texas.
+Bill Sosa started teaching Aikido in Dallas in the early ’70s and also owned, for many years, the only martial arts supply store in North Texas.
 Ye Mo Ahn was another Korean who became a pioneer of Tae Kwon Do (Moo Duk Kwan) in the state.
 Jose Santamaria, a student of Jhoon Rhee’s, taught for many years in Killeen.

-We have no doubt left off some of the men and women who contributed to karate (and Tae Kwon Do and Kung Fu) in Texas but we never said this would be a totally comprehensive history (look at the title— a BRIEF history).
+We have no doubt left off some of the men and women who contributed to karate (Tae Kwon Do) in Texas but we never said this would be a totally comprehensive history (look at the title— a BRIEF history).
 If you are interested, we suggest you do your own research into the pioneers of the martial arts in America.
-One place to start is the Texas Martial Arts Hall of Fame (which includes many AKBBA-CSHK High Dan Board Members).
-Also check out some of the books by martial arts historian Keith D. Yates.
+Check out some of the books by martial arts historian Keith D. Yates.